Residencies

 FloenK_kunstbende_4.jpg

 FloenK, consisting of Meia Eggermont and Cas de Graaf, is the winner of Kunstbende 2023 in the Theatre category.
-For Oerol 2024, they developed a new performance, Kapotte poppenkoppen, which they presented to the audience at the festival hub, De Deining.
-The performance aimed to create a sense of confusion for the audience, allowing them the freedom to decide how deeply they wished to engage with it.
-Their work, often spontaneous and improvised, is a quest for new and unexpected ways of storytelling.
+For Oerol 2024, they have developed a new performance, Kapotte Poppenkoppen, which they presented to the audience at the festival hub, De Deining.
+The performance was designed to leave the audience feeling confused, giving them the freedom to decide for themselves how deeply they wanted to reflect on it.
+Their work, often spontaneous and improvised, is a search for new and unexpected ways of storytelling.

 More White Money focuses on the impact of European art subsidies on the global art market.
 This international residency on Terschelling, facilitated by Oerol, brought together artists from various countries to explore these imbalances.
-During Oerol, they shared their initial impressions and findings with the public and peers.
-The performance will premiere in November 2025 at Sophiensæle in Berlin and will then tour throughout the Netherlands.
+During Oerol, they shared their initial impressions and findings with the audience and fellow professionals.
+The performance will premiere in November 2025 at Sophiensæle in Berlin and will subsequently tour throughout the Netherlands.

 During her residency at Werkplaats Oerol, Amira al Rawi worked on her first site-specific performance, Majnun, a dance piece that will be further developed and presented at the Over het IJ Festival.
-Based on the ancient Arabic story of Layla and Majnun, the performance explores themes of alienation and deep longing.
-Al Rawi, both creator and dancer in the piece, employs dance styles such as waacking, housedance, and flamenco.
+Based on the ancient Arabic tale of Layla and Majnun, the performance explores themes of alienation and deep longing.
+Al Rawi, both creator and performer, incorporates dance styles such as waacking, house dance, and flamenco.
 The music, composed by Esmail Bnaoe, blends electronic, industrial, and Middle Eastern influences.

 More